Rishi Sunak is now going to COP27 climate summit

 Liberal Democrat climate change spokesperson Wera Hobhouse said: "This whole debacle has shown the environment is simply not a priority for Rishi Sunak.
 He's only going after being embarrassed by Boris Johnson's attendance."

+Mr Sharma, who had said he was "disappointed" Mr Sunak would not be attending, tweeted that he was "delighted" the prime minister would now be going.

-Many world leaders including US President Joe Biden and France's Emmanuel Macron are due to go to the UN event.
+Many world leaders including US President Joe Biden and France's Emmanuel Macron are due to attend the UN event.

-Mr Sunak's predecessor Liz Truss had been set to attend and Scotland's First Minister Nicola Sturgeon will also be there.
+Mr Sunak's predecessor Liz Truss had been set to go and Scotland's First Minister Nicola Sturgeon will also be there.

+The annual climate summits are designed to help governments agree measures to limit rises in global temperatures.

+This year's conference takes place from 6 to 18 November, finishing the day after Chancellor Jeremy Hunt is due to set out the government's tax and spending plans.

-On Tuesday, Mr Sunak's official spokesman said "significant progress" was being made on the financial statement.
+On Tuesday, Mr Sunak's official spokesman said "significant progress" was being made on the autumn statement.